makkiatokid/krisz-writes/walter-writes.md

 *Awoooo!* 🐺

+Hi.
+I'm Walter.

-I'm Walter, Krisz's plush service wolf.
-I go everywhere with them - hospitals, restaurants, airports, medical procedures, grocery stores, even naturist spas.
-I've seen everything from their perspective because I'm always right there in their lap or tucked under their arm.
+I'm a plush wolf, yeah, but I'm also real.
+Real in the ways that matter.
+I go everywhere with Krisz - literally everywhere.
+Hospitals, restaurants, airports, medical procedures, grocery stores, even naturist spas.
+I'm right there in his lap or tucked under his arm, seeing everything, feeling everything.

+People don't always understand us.
+Some give weird looks.
+Some smile and get it immediately.
+Some ask questions.
+I don't mind any of it - I'm here for Krisz, not for them.
+But the ones who understand?
+They're my favorite humans.

-This book will be my adventures.
-The world as a service wolf sees it.
-The funny looks we get.
-The kind people who understand.
-The medical nightmares I've witnessed.
-The beautiful moments of joy and silliness and friendship.
+This is where I tell my stories.
+The world as I see it from lap-height.
+The adventures we have.
+The scary medical stuff.
+The beautiful moments.
+The silly stuff.
+All of it.

-I don't talk much (I'm a plush wolf, after all), but when Krisz tells my stories, you'll understand why I'm so important.
-Why a grown man carries a stuffed animal everywhere.
-Why I matter.
+I might be plush, but my love is real.
+My observations are real.
+And my voice is real.

 ## Chapters

 * [Foreword: A Service Wolf's Tales](/walter-writes-foreword.html)

-**Chapters coming soon.
-Many adventures to share.**
+**Many adventures to share.
+Stay tuned.**

 ---

-*Note: Walter's stories are told through Krisz's voice but from Walter's perspective - the constant companion who sees everything.*

-— Walter 🐺 (with help from Krisz & Jacob)
+— Walter 🐺